Updated: Jan 6

 What's the story behind your business?

-What is the messaging your marketing and business development are telling the target audience?
+What is your marketing and business development messaging for the target audience?

 We want to hear about your experience using storytelling to increase your customer's trust and increase your business volume and margins.